What causes acne?

 Acne spots appear when tiny pores in your skin (called hair follicles) become clogged or blocked, and this then bulges outwards to form a spot.

 All of your hair follicles have tiny glands called sebaceous glands attached to them.
-The sebaceous glands are responsible for producing oil to lubricate the skin and hair and it from drying out,
+The sebaceous glands are responsible for producing oil to lubricate the skin and hair and prevent it from drying out.

 However, sometimes the sebaceous glands become overactive and the excess oil (mixed with dead skin cells) blocks the hair follicle.
 Depending on how close to the skin the blockage is will determine whether the spot appears as a blackhead or a whitehead.

-More aggressive forms of acne spots (such as pustules and cysts) develop from blackheads or whiteheads when bacteria that lives on the skin (which is normally harmless) contaminates and aggravates the plugged hair follicle.
+More aggressive forms of acne spots (such as pustules and cysts) develop from blackheads or whiteheads when bacteria that live on the skin (which are normally harmless) contaminate and aggravate the plugged hair follicle.